-One of the results we present and discuss below is that the degree of clustering of the quenched distribution of defects strongly affects the thermodynamic properties of the disordered material under study.
-In order to quantify this effect, we associate with each defect configuration a positive potential index $\phi_\text{def}\in[0,1]$ defined as follows.
-The presence of a fixed defect in any specific position influences immediately its first neighbors.
-In the long run, defects also impact all the spins in the system, though clearly their effect is expected to decay as the distance from the defect decreases.
-If we let $P_i=(x_i,y_i)$ denote the grid position of the $i$-th defect, of sign $\epsilon_i=\pm 1$, we follow an electric-potential analogy in assuming that its effect on a free-spin location $Q_j$ is inversely proportional to their distance in the lattice $d(P_i,Q_j)$.
+The presence of a fixed defect in any specific position immediately influences its first neighbors.
+In the long run, defects also impact all the spins in the system, though clearly their effect is expected to decay as the distance from the defect increases.
+If we let $P_i=(x_i,y_i)$ denote the grid position of the $i$-th defect, of sign $\epsilon_i=\pm 1$, we follow an electric potential analogy in assuming that its effect on a free-spin location $Q_j$ is inversely proportional to their distance in the lattice $d(P_i,Q_j)$.
 Since there are several defects, the total potential acting on the free spin $Q_j$ is then

-The spin-spin distance $d(P_i,Q_j)$ equals the length of the shortest path (in the spin network) linking the free-spin $Q_j$ to the defect $P_i$, also taking into account the periodic boundary conditions.
-The factor $L$ is there because it represents the largest possible spin distance, obtained between two locations placed at a distance $L/2$ both on the horizontal and in the vertical directions.
+The spin--spin distance $d(P_i,Q_j)$ equals the length of the shortest path (in the spin network) linking the free-spin $Q_j$ to the defect $P_i$, also taking into account the periodic boundary conditions.
+The factor $L$ is there because it represents the largest possible spin distance obtained between two locations placed at a distance of $L/2$ both in the horizontal and in the vertical directions.
 In Section~\ref{sec:RCP}, we will investigate alternative definitions of the potential $\phi$, wherein the inverse distance in \eqref{pot} is replaced with some power law or logarithmic function of the distance.
 Among these alternatives, it is shown that definition \eqref{pot} serves as the most efficient predictor of the properties of the defect configuration.

-Clusters of alike charges are expected to generate regions with a higher (in absolute value) potential.
-They will also influence most the behavior of their surrounding spins.
-By contrast, regions where charges of opposite sign are mixed are associated with lower potentials, as the charges tend to shield one another.
-In order to quantify the properties of the distribution we then define the total potential as the $\ell^2$-norm of the potential $\phi$
+Clusters of alike charges generate regions with a higher (in absolute value) potential.
+They also influence most the behavior of their surrounding spins.
+By contrast, regions where charges of opposite signs are mixed are associated with lower potential, as the charges tend to shield one another.
+In order to quantify the properties of the distribution, we define the total potential as the norm of the potential $\phi$:

-Finally, the potential index is defined by dividing $\phi_\text{tot}$ by the maximum value $\phi_\text{max}$ it may attain
+Finally, the potential index $\phi_\text{def}$ is defined by dividing $\phi_\text{tot}$ by the maximum value $\phi_\text{max}$ it may attain:

-As we will discuss below (see Figure~\ref{fig:TargetPotential} in Section~\ref{sec:qep}), the configuration providing the maximum potential $\phi_\text{max}$ is obtained by ideally grouping all same-sign defects in two distinct and maximally separated locations.
+As we will discuss below ( Section~\ref{sec:qep}), the configuration providing the maximum potential $\phi_\text{max}$ is obtained by ideally grouping all same-sign defects in two distinct and maximally separated locations.
 Similarly, the minimum (null) potential would be obtained by gathering all defects in the same location.